 That is why we recommend you get on the phone with an online, on-demand business printer to ask them these 10 questions.

 The first thing you want to know is what kind of printing is in their wheelhouse.
-If you are looking to print wedding invitations, you don’t want a printer who specializes in RFP responses, and vice versa.
+If you are looking to print wedding invitations, you don’t want a printer who specialises in RFP responses, and vice versa.
 Ask them what kind of documents they most commonly print, and ask how many customers they have who print projects similar to the one you are shopping around for.

 Don’t forget to check out TrustPilot or the case studies section on their website to understand who their customers are and what they like about the business printer.
 Also, remember that, for 9 out of 10 people, online reviews on websites such as TrustPilot are like personal recommendations.
 You should definitely take these reviews into consideration when choosing a print vendor for your company.

 Next, you want to focus on what the print process will be like.
 Every printer chooses to handle this differently.
-For example, some online printing services have one giant folder where all clients upload files, and then you will need to call them to finalize your specifications.
-Others offer a temporary library unique to you, where you can upload and organize your files, but don’t store that information long-term.
+For example, some online printing services have one giant folder where all clients upload files, and then you will need to call them to finalise your specifications.
+Others offer a temporary library unique to you, where you can upload and organise your files, but don’t store that information long-term.
 (Then there are vendors, like Mimeo, who keep any file you upload in your personal print library.
-We even offer folder structure so you can organize your files the same way you do on your desktop.)
+We even offer folder structure so you can organise your files the same way you do on your desktop.)